magnate3/raspberry-pi-os-qemu/docs/lesson00/exercises.md

 ## Exercise

-Follow the given instruction and bring up everything.
-Turn in a one-page report (in PDF):
+Follow the given instructions and bring up everything.
+Stating your setup:

-* stating your setup
-  * if you use QEMU: show a screenshot of the baremetal program running
+* if you use QEMU: attach a screenshot of the baremetal program running
 * if you use Rpi3: show a picture (e.g. taken by your phone) of the baremetal program running

+### Deliverable

+A docx or PDF file answering the question above.